MarkCondello/dev-notes/Silverstripe/index.md

 ## Provide support for a Category (like) relationship
 Steps to setup a relationship for the `LandingPage` Model to have a `Service` type selection include:
-- adding `ServiceType` DataObject which will be a new table that has a `has_many` relationship to a `LandingPage`
+- adding a `ServiceType` DataObject which will create a new table with a `has_many` relationship to a `LandingPage`,
-- creating a class for displaying a global menu for `ServiceTypes` called `ServiceTypeAdmin`
+- creating a class for displaying a global menu for these `ServiceTypes` objects called `ServiceTypeAdmin`,
-- and adding a `has_one` relationship from `LandingPage` to `ServiceType` and a select field which allows admins to choose a service type.
+- and adding a `has_one` relationship from a `LandingPage` to a `ServiceType` with a select field which allows admins to choose a service type.

 **ServiceType.php (Data Object)**
 ```